Viswabhi/Dom_Project_1/README.md

 user experience on the web.
 As developers, understanding the synergy between HTML, CSS, and JavaScript allows us to create engaging and responsive web applications.

+How I have Hosted the site :
+Step 1: Go to Setting.
+Step 2 : click on the Page on the left hand side.
+Step 3 : Now Click on the Branch and switch to main and Click save.
+Step 4 : Wait 2-3 min then refresh the page your site will be hosted.

+Steps How to Push the code in github:

+git init
+git add .
+git commit -m 'Added my project' git remote add origin https://github.com/Viswabhi/Dom_Project_1.git git push -u -f origin main